skydoves/ColorPickerPreference/README.md

 ## Usage
 ### ColorPickerView
-Could be used just like using ImageView and you can get color from any images.
+Could be used just like using ImageView and provides colors from any images.

 #### Add XML Namespace
 First add below XML Namespace inside your XML layout file.